Community Transitions

 A DMC consumer success story means creating a pathway through transition in the various stages of what that looks like from hospital, back into the community and returning to a place of independence.
 While transition may look different for every individual, the end result is about assisting through the difficult process to where the individual well-being is considered at every turn.
 The above photos are from our consumer’s experience.
 Read his story below.

-PROGRAM SUCCESS STORY
+PROGRAM SUCCESS STORIES

 61 year-old consumer who had been in a hospital for 2 years with complications from long- term COVID heard about the Dayle McIntosh center and the Community Transitions program from another patient in hospital who was a current DMC consumer.
 He wanted to move back into the community but didn’t know how to coordinate his transition.
 DMC was able to assist him through every step of the way and although there were many setbacks, he was finally able to move back into his own place.
 He is very happy in his own place and feels like himself again.